Kari Ayam: Indonesian Chicken Curry Recipe

 When you do so, ensure you cool your Kari Ayam down fully before you transfer it into a tight-lid food container and refrigerate the dish.
 The curry keeps well in the fridge/ refrigerator for 5 days.

 The dish is also suitable for freezing.
-Ideally, you keep it in the freezer for no more than 2 months.
+Ideally, you keep it in the freezer for 2 months.
 And make sure you thaw and reheat it fully until piping hot before serving.
-Once you do so, you should finish it as it is not recommended to keep reheating the chicken dish.
+Once you do so, you should finish it, as it is not recommended to keep reheating the chicken dish.

 Once you thaw the dish, you must not refreeze it.